NLnetLabs/domain/CONTRIBUTING.md

 Pull requests are normally merged by way of squashing.
-The squash commit (or merge commit if for some reason a merge was used) should have a commit message that consists of the pull requests title followed by the pull request’s number in parenthesis as the first line and the pull request’s description after a blank line converted to plain text and reformatted to a line length of 78 characters.
+The squash commit (or merge commit if for some reason a merge was used) should have a commit message that consists of the pull requests title followed by the pull request’s number in parentheses as the first line and the pull request’s description after a blank line converted to plain text and reformatted to a line length of 78 characters.